GIT-MSK/PIZER0/README.md

 ## Documentation

-### BADUSB with the ability to use advanced python scripting and modules
+### BadUSB with the ability to use advanced python scripting and modules

 Start every payload by importing the main HID file